 This gene encodes a tumor suppressor protein that acts as an antagonist of the Wnt signaling pathway.
 It is also involved in other processes including cell migration and adhesion, transcriptional activation, and apoptosis.
 Defects in this gene cause familial adenomatous polyposis (FAP), an autosomal dominant pre-malignant disease that usually progresses to malignancy.
 Disease-associated mutations tend to be clustered in a small region designated the mutation cluster region (MCR) and result in a truncated protein product. [provided by RefSeq, Jul 2008]

 GeneCards Summary for APC Gene

 APC (Adenomatous Polyposis Coli) is a Protein Coding gene.
-Diseases associated with APC include apc-associated polyposis conditions and fourth cranial nerve palsy.
+Diseases associated with APC include adenomatous polyposis coli and desmoid disease, hereditary.
 Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
 GO annotations related to this gene include protein kinase binding and beta-catenin binding.
 An important paralog of this gene is ENSG00000258864.

 UniProtKB/Swiss-Prot for APC Gene